JMBehnken/Game_of_Thrones_Recreation_With_Twitter/README.md

-# Linking Game of Thrones characters in the final episode of season 7 by using their Twitter frequency
+# Recreating Game of Thrones story in the final episode of season 7 by using Twitter Tweets

 During the airing of the final Game of Thrones episode of season 7 the main hashtags have been streamed and saved by the Twitter-API.
 Around 2.000.000 Tweets have been gathered.
 This data is the basis for the following code.

-From this unstructured Twitterdata I'm trying to recreate the relationships of the characters.
+From this unstructured Twitterdata I'm trying to recreate the relationships of the characters and recreate the main storyline.
 Therefore I'm using their mentions in the Tweets and create a graph with gephi to visualize it.

 The code follows these steps: